walterrowe/ansible/README.md

 var4: "{{ var1 + var2 + var3 }}"
 var5: "{{ var1 + ' for the money' }}"
 ```
-The value of var4 is “onetwothree”.
+The value of var4 is "onetwothree".
-The value of var5 is “one for the money”.
+The value of var5 is "one for the money".

 You can split strings with a delimiter.
 ```
 string: "this is a string"
 {{ string.split }}            # yields "this", "is", "a", "string"
 ```
-will split on the spaces by default and yield “this”, “is”, “a”, “string”.
+will split on the spaces by default and yield "this", "is", "a", "string".
 ```
 address: 192.168.100.10
 {{ address.split('.') }}      # yields "192", "160", "100", "10"